Mental Health Facilities Richmond, VA

 Henrico Area Mh/developmental Services East Outpatient Center

-Henrico Area Mh/developmental Services East Outpatient Center is a mental health clinic in Richmond, Virginia, located at 3908 Nine Mile Road, 23223.
-Henrico Area Mh/developmental Services East Outpatient Center offers telemedicine/telehealth and outpatient treatment.
-Henrico Area Mh/developmental Services East Outpatient Center provides group therapy, cognitive behavioral therapy and psychotropic medication to young adults, children / adolescents and adults.
-Henrico Area Mh/developmental Services East Outpatient Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services provided by Henrico Area Mh/developmental Services East Outpatient Center include supported employment, intensive case management and suicide prevention services.
+Henrico Area Mh/developmental Services East Outpatient Center is a mental health clinic in Richmond, VA, located at 3908 Nine Mile Road, 23223 zip code area.
+Henrico Area Mh/developmental Services East Outpatient Center provides telemedicine/telehealth and outpatient treatment.
+Henrico Area Mh/developmental Services East Outpatient Center offers psychotropic medication, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and children / adolescents.
+Henrico Area Mh/developmental Services East Outpatient Center also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services offered at Henrico Area Mh/developmental Services East Outpatient Center include diet and exercise counseling, court-ordered outpatient treatment and supported employment.

 Learn More